-Whether you’re a fan of long-running titles like Counter-Strike: Global Offensive and Dota 2, or prefer action-packed games of competitive Fortnite or Apex Legends, 2019 has been an exhilarating year for esports.
+Whether you’re a fan of long-running titles like Counter-Strike: Global Offensive and League of Legends, or prefer action-packed games of competitive Fortnite or Call of Duty, 2020 has already been an exhilarating and completely unique year for esports.

 What are the biggest esports games?